Middle Kingdom of Egypt: Art

 After the reunification of Egypt in the Middle Kingdom, the kings of the Eleventh and Twelfth Dynasties were able to turn their focus back to art.
-In the Eleventh Dynasty, the kings had their monuments made in a style influenced by the Memphite models of the Fifth and early Sixth Dynasty.
+In the Eleventh Dynasty, the kings had their monuments made in a style influenced by the Memphite models of the Fifth and early Sixth Dynasties.
 During this time, the pre-unification Theban relief style all but disappeared.
 These changes had an ideological purpose, as the Eleventh Dynasty kings were establishing a centralized state after the First Intermediate Period, and returning to the political ideals of the Old Kingdom.
 In the early Twelfth Dynasty, the artwork had a uniformity of style due to the influence of the royal workshops.
 It was at this point that the quality of artistic production for the elite members of society reached a high point that was never surpassed, although it was equaled in other periods.
 Egypt prospered in the late Twelfth Dynasty, and this was reflected in the quality of the materials used for royal and private monuments.

 The kings of the Twelfth Dynasty were buried in pyramid complexes based on those of the Fifth and Sixth Dynasties.
 In the Old Kingdom, these were made of stone bricks, but the Middle Kingdom kings chose to have theirs made of mud bricks and finished with a casing of Tura limestone.
 Private tombs, such as those found in Thebes, usually consisted of a long passage cut into rock, with a small chamber at the end.
 These tended to have little or no decoration.
 Stone box sarcophagi with both flat and vaulted lids were manufactured in the Middle Kingdom, as a continuation of the Old Kingdom tradition.
 The motifs on these were more varied and of higher artistic quality than that of any sarcophagi produced before and after the Middle Kingdom.
 Additionally, funerary stelae developed in regard to images and iconography.
 They continued to show the deceased seated in front of a table of offerings, and began to include the deceased's wife and other family members.